testdrivenio/csrf-example/draft.md

 TODO: need a bit better transition here. maybe explain the common way that attackers implement CSRF attacks and then relate it back to how much spam one receives...

+Examples of how CSRF attacks could happen are
+- Creating a clone of your bank account or other applications that contain valuable data.
+Here all transactions are redirected to the attacker.
+The links to these pages should look the same, except they are not(centralbank.com -> cemtralbenk.com)
+- Creating a web form that contains malicious code and emailing the link or HTML template to the users.
+The form/HTML template is tempting to click, like a jackpot win or a discount sale page.

 Now, think of all the spam email you receive daily, was there a CSRF attack hiding in them?

 A user who has authenticated using a browser cookie can be exploited by a hidden code that utilizes the same cookie to make changes to the servers' data.
 Generally, web browsers tend to include all the cookies associated with a website with each request.
 So when a malicious request is made from the same browser, the attack can easily make use of the stored values.